 Bacopa monnieri, called Brahmi, is a small creeping herb with numerous branches.
-The Brahmi is considered to be an important herb in ancient Indian Ayurvedic system of medicine.
+The Brahmi is considered to be an important herb in the ancient Indian Ayurvedic system of medicine.
 It grows in marshy land or wet spots.
 It can grow in sun and shade.
 It can also be grown in pots in houses.
 It requires moderate to high light to grow really well.
 The leaves are succulent and relatively thick and flower in summer.
 The flowers are white in colour.

-Botanical Name: Bacopa monnieri
+- Botanical Name: Bacopa monnieri

-Common name: Indian pennywort
+- Common name: Indian pennywort

-Sanskrit: Brahmi, tiktalonika
+- Sanskrit: Brahmi, tiktalonika

-Tamil: Neer Brahmi
+- Tamil: Neer Brahmi

 Health Benefits of Brahmi

 Brahmi has been used in traditional Indian medicines for centuries.
-It has enormous health benefits and a natural home remedy for various conditions.
+It has enormous health benefits and is a natural home remedy for various conditions.
 It is a powerful brain tonic and helps restore and revitalize cells and nerves in the brain.
 It improves the circulation of blood in the brain and is believed to reduce senility in old people.

 Brahmi Health Benefits for the Brain

 In a study conducted by the Central Drug Research Institute, Lucknow, India, forty-six healthy volunteers received Bacopa monnieri extract for 12 weeks and the results showed improved cognitive processing including learning rate and memory consolidation measured by auditory verbal learning test.
 “The Bacopa monieri extract produced significant improvement on mental control, logical memory and paired associated learning during the 12-week drug therapy.”
-(Raghav S, Singh H, Dalal P K, Srivastava J S, Asthana O P. Randomized controlled trial of standardized Bacopa monniera extract in age-associated memory impairment.
+(Raghav S, Singh H, Dalal PK, Srivastava J S, Asthana O P. Randomized controlled trial of standardized Bacopa monniera extract in age-associated memory impairment.
 Indian J Psychiatry 2006;48:238-42)

 Brahmi Health Benefits for the Elderly

-Another study was published in ‘The Journal of Alternative and Complementary Medicine’, whose objective was to investigate the effectiveness of Bacopa monnieri Linn. for improvement of memory performance in healthy older persons.
+Another study was published in ‘The Journal of Alternative and Complementary Medicine’, whose objective was to investigate the effectiveness of Bacopa monnieri Linn. for the improvement of memory performance in healthy older persons.
 This was a randomized, double-blind, placebo-controlled trial.
 81 completed the trial.
 Bacopa significantly improved verbal learning, memory acquisition, and retention in healthy older Australians, thus validating previous findings and traditional use.